 Step 1.
 UE sends the EEC Registration Request message as defined in TS 23.558, which includes the list of UE supporting authentication mechanisms.
 The potential authentication mechanisms list includes TLS with AKMA, TLS with GBA, TLS with certificate, or other mechanisms if any.
 The order in the list indicates the priority of the UE preference.

 Step 2.
 ECS selects one authentication method from the list of UE supporting authentication mechanisms based on local policy.
+If there is no shared authentication mechanisms between EEC and network, the network could cease the authentication, and the following steps from step 3 will not take place.

 Step 3.
-ECS sends the EEC registration response including the chosen authentication mechanism to UE.
+If there is shared authentication mechanis, and ECS successfully chose one in Step 2, then ECS sends the EEC registration response including the chosen authentication mechanism to UE.

 Step 4.1.
 After receiving the response from ECS in step 3, UE prepares for the authentication procedure according to the chosen authentication mechanism. e.g. generating AKMA/GBA keys or key for other mechanisms.
 The procedures to derive the credentials follow the TS 33.535 [8] for AKMA, TS 33.220 [6] for GBA, RFC 8446 [xx] for TLS 1.3.